keyvanakbary/learning-notes/the-elements-of-style.md

 1. ### Form the possessive singular of nouns with 's.

-  > Charlie**'s** friend
+    > Charlie<b>'s</b> friend

-  > Burn**'s** poems
+    > Burn<b>'s</b> poems

     Exceptions are possesives of ancient names in _-es_ and _-is_.

     > Achilles' heel

     > Moses' laws

     Commonly replaced by

     > The heel of Achilles

     > The laws of Moses

 2. ### In a series of three or more terms with a single conjunction, use a comma after each term except the last.

-  > red**,** white**,** and blue
+    > red<b>,</b> white<b>,</b> and blue

-  > honest**,** energic**,** but headstrong
+    > honest<b>,</b> energic<b>,</b> but headstrong

     In names of businesses firms the last comma is ommited

-  > Brown**,** Shipley and Company
+    > Brown<b>,</b> Shipley and Company

     **_etc.,_** even if is a single word it always comes preceded by a comma.

 3. ### Enclose parenthesic expressions between commas.

-  > The best way to see a country**, unless are pressed for time,** is to travel on foot.
+    > The best way to see a country<b>, unless are pressed for time,</b> is to travel on foot.

     If the interruption to the flow of the sentence is but slight, the writer may safely omit one or the other comma.

-  > Marjorie's husband**, Colonel Nelson** paid us a visit yesterday,
+    > Marjorie's husband<b>, Colonel Nelson</b> paid us a visit yesterday,

     or

     > My brother **you will be pleased to hear,** is now in perfect health,

 4. ### Place a comma before _and_ or _but_ introducing an independent clause.

-  >The early records of the city have disappeared**, and** the story of its first years can no longer be reconstructed.
+    > The early records of the city have disappeared<b>, and</b> the story of its first years can no longer be reconstructed.

-  >The situation is perilous**, but** there is still one chance of escape.
+    > The situation is perilous<b>, but</b> there is still one chance of escape.

 5. ### Do not join independent clauses by a comma.

     The proper mark of punctuation is a semicolon

-  > Stevenson's romances are entertaining**;** they are full of exciting adventures.
+    > Stevenson's romances are entertaining<b>;</b> they are full of exciting adventures.

-  > It is nearly half past five**;** we cannot reach town before dark.
+    > It is nearly half past five<b>;</b> we cannot reach town before dark.

     It is also correct ro replace semicolons with periods.

     If a conjuntion is inserted the proper punctuation is a comma.

-  > Stevenson's romances are entertaining**,** for they are full of exciting adventures.
+    > Stevenson's romances are entertaining<b>,</b> for they are full of exciting adventures.

 6. ### Do not break sentences in two.

     Or basically, don't use periods as commas.

 7. ### A participial phrase at the beginning of a sentence must refer to the grammatical subject.

     > **Walking slowly down the road**, **he saw** a woman accompanied by two children.

 8. ### Divide words at line-ends, in accordance with their formation and pronunciation.

     A. Devide the word according to its formation
       > know-ledge, de-scribe, atmo-sphere

     B. Devide on the vowels
       > edi-ble, propo-sition, ordi-nary

     C. Devide between double letters
       > apen-nines, Cincin-nati, refer-ring; but tell-ing

 ## Elementary principles of composition